-- All subjects will receive a phone call 1 week (1 - 10 days) after each treatment. - Subjects will return for follow up visits at 30 and 90 days post last treatment. - Photographs will be taken, adverse events will be documented, and subject questionnaires will be performed at all follow up visits. - Any subject affected by COVID-19 that is not able to attend their follow up visits to complete the study will be asked to return to the site for a final follow up visit within 1 year of last treatment. - Some subjects may have an incomplete response or no response by the end of the study.
+- Subjects will return for follow up visits at 30 and 90 days post last treatment. - Photographs will be taken and adverse events will be documented and each follow up visit. - Clinician and subject questionnaires may be performed at each follow up visits. - Any subject affected by COVID-19 that is not able to attend their follow up visits to complete the study will be asked to return to the site for a final follow up visit within 1 year of last treatment. - Some subjects may have an incomplete response or no response by the end of the study.
 At the end of the study, treatments using an FDA approved/cleared treatment method may be discussed with the subject and obtained at the cost of the subject.